-H. pylori is a type of bacteria that can cause stomach ulcers and cancer.
+H. pylori is a type of bacteria that can cause stomach ulcers and gastric cancer.
 A number of studies have shown that cranberry juice can prevent H. pylori from attaching to the stomach wall, help prevent infections, and act as a complementary treatment with antibiotics (

-However, it is best to avoid varieties of cranberry juice with lots of added sugar and instead choose ones labelled as 100% juice.
+However, it’s best to avoid varieties of cranberry juice with lots of added sugar and instead choose ones labelled as 100% juice.

-Grapes are widely consumed either as whole, raw fruit or as juice, wine, raisins or vinegar.
+Grapes are widely consumed either as whole raw fruit or in the form of juice, wine, raisins, or vinegar.